Case Study

 Customer & Business Impact

-• Improved sales team efficiency by reducing time spent searching for materials, answers, and approvals
+• Improved sales efficiency by reducing time spent searching for materials, answers, and approvals

-• Increased confidence in sales conversations by providing clear, current, and trusted content at the moment of need
+• Increased confidence in live conversations through clearer, more current, and more trusted content

 Platform & Organizational Impact